01 of 08

 Day and Night you'll see a line of ferries crossing the horizon to land at Bastia's commercial port.
 You can get ferries from Livorno, Italy (4 hours) or Toulon, France on Corsica Ferries.
 Other ferries can get you to Bastia from Marseille, Nice, and Savona.

-We took the pleasant crossing from Livorno to Bastia, which passes by the islands of Capraia and Elba.
+There's a very pleasant crossing from Livorno to Bastia, which passes by the islands of Capraia and Elba.
 The ship has a lounge and employs a piano player for part of the journey, and is a good place to settle in and have one of those Pietra beers.
 You can get a snack or a formal meal on the boat.

 You'll find bus stations scattered through town, depending upon their destinations.
 It's best to ask at the tourist office in the corner of the Place St. Nicolas that is nearest to the ferry port.
 You'll find buses to all the major cities.